STOCKHOLDER ALERT: Monteverde & Associates Continues to Investigate the Following Merger

 PR Newswire

-- Watford Holdings, Ltd. (WTRE) relating to its proposed acquisition by Arch Capital Group, Ltd. Under the terms of the agreement, Watford shareholders will receive $31.10 per share in cash.
-Click here for more information: http://monteverdelaw.com/case/watford-holdings-ltd. It is free and there is no cost or obligation to you.
+- Navistar International Corporation (NAV) relating to its proposed acquisition by TRATON SE, Inc. Under the terms of the agreement, Navistar shareholders will receive $44.50 per share in cash.
+Click here for more information:https://www.monteverdelaw.com/case/navistar-international-corporation.

-- Eidos Therapeutics, Inc. (EIDX) relating to its proposed acquisition by BridgeBio Pharma, Inc. Under the terms of the agreement, Eidos' shareholders will receive 1.85 shares of BridgeBio common stock or $73.26 in cash per share.
-Click here for more information: https://www.monteverdelaw.com/case/eidos-therapeutics-inc. It is free and there is no cost or obligation to you.

-- Front Yard Residential Corporation (RESI) relating to its proposed acquisition by Pretium Partners, LLC and Ares Management Corporation.
-Under the terms of the agreement, RESI shareholders will receive $13.50 in cash per share.
-Click here for more information: https://www.monteverdelaw.com/case/front-yard-residential-corporation-0.
 It is free and there is no cost or obligation to you.

-- Xilinx, Inc. (XLNX) relating to its proposed sale to Advanced Micro Devices, Inc. Under the terms of the agreement, XLNX shareholders will receive 1.7234 shares of AMD common stock for each share they own.
-Click here for more information: https://www.monteverdelaw.com/case/xilinx-inc. It is free and there is no cost or obligation to you.
+- SEACOR Holdings, Inc. (CKH) relating to its proposed acquisition by an affiliate of American Industrial Partners.
+Under the terms of the agreement, SEACOR shareholders are expected to receive $41.50 in cash per share.
+Click here for more information:https://www.monteverdelaw.com/case/seacor-holdings-inc. It is free and there is no cost or obligation to you.

-- IHS Markit Ltd. (INFO) relating to its proposed merger with S&P Global, Inc. ("S&P").
-Under the terms of the agreement, IHS Markit's shareholders will receive 0.2838 shares of S&P common stock per share.
-Click here for more information: https://www.monteverdelaw.com/case/ihs-markit-ltd. It is free and there is no cost or obligation to you.
+- Cellular Biomedicine Group, Inc. (CBMG) relating to its sale to a consortium that includes members of CBMG management and several entities.
+Under the terms of the agreement, CBMG shareholders will receive $19.75 in cash for each share of CBMG stock they own.
+Click here for more information:https://www.monteverdelaw.com/case/cellular-biomedicine-group-inc-0.
+It is free and there is no cost or obligation to you.

 - Warning!
-GuruFocus has detected 4 Warning Signs with LSE:RESI.
+GuruFocus has detected 5 Warning Signs with NAS:CBMG.
 Click here to check it out.

 About Monteverde & Associates PC